reshamas/reshamas.github.io/consulting/index.md

 ### Terms
 • there is a fee for initial consultation, $100/hr, 1 hour minimum fee
-• for no-shows, fee must be paid prior to rescheduling
+• for no-shows, fee must be paid for missed meeting prior to rescheduling